-• Length of line A = B.
+• Length of line A = B

-- Any deviation from vertical, either up or down, will result in a deduction of one (1) point per five (5) degrees from the zero lift axis. - 4.
-Any added roll(s) must be in the vertical climb or vertical descent and positioned so that the lines before and after the roll are of equal length (Fig 8.5.10).
-For deductions see 8.4.1 (f). - The length of the vertical up and down lines need not be equal.
-As such, the altitude of the horizontal lines at the start and finish of the hammerhead may be different. - During the vertical climb or vertical descent, the wings must remain parallel to the horizon.
-There will be a one (1) point deduction per five (5) degrees of deviation of the vertical (yaw) axis from horizontal.
-This deviation is often referred to as "dragging a wing". - As the aircraft nears the point where it would stop climbing, it must pivot in a plane parallel to vertical.
+- 4. Any added roll(s) must be in the vertical climb or vertical descent and positioned so that the lines before and after the roll are of equal length (Fig 8.5.10).
+For deductions, see 8.4.1 (f). - 5.
+The length of the vertical up and down lines need not be equal.
+As such, the altitude of the horizontal lines at the start and finish of the hammerhead may be different. - 6.
+During the vertical climb or vertical descent, the wings must remain parallel to the horizon.
+There will be a one (1) point deduction per five (5) degrees of deviation of the vertical (yaw) axis from horizontal. - 7.
+As the aircraft nears the point where it would stop climbing, it must pivot in a plane parallel to vertical.
 Ideally, the aircraft would come to a complete stop at the top of the hammerhead and pivot around its center of gravity (CG).
 This ideal motion around the CG is nearly impossible to achieve aerodynamically and the criteria therefore allows for a small circular area of acceptable error.
 This "circle of acceptable error" is centered about the ideal pivot point and is one-half wingspan in radius (Fig 8.5.11(a)).
 As long as the airplane's center of gravity remains within this area during the pivot, no deductions will be made (Fig 8.5.11(b)).
-An error greater than 1/2 wingspan is downgraded by one (1) point per half wingspan that the CG's trajectory exceeds the circle of acceptable error.
+An error greater than that allowed is downgraded by one (1) point per half wingspan that the CG's trajectory exceeds the circle of acceptable error.
 Note that this circle of acceptable error applies only to the yaw axis and any deviation of the pitch or roll axis from the ideal must be downgraded by one (1) point per five (5) degrees of error.